 The visitor economy is an incredibly important economic generator that fuels economic development and areas such as building transportation assets, raising the destination profile, attracting strategic events and enhancing quality of life.
 Learn more about how tourism in the Charlotte region makes a difference:

-• Based on tax receipts, visitors spent $7.4 billion regionally in 2018 and $5.7 billion in Mecklenburg County alone.
-The county leads the state in visitor spending by two and a half times the next highest county, which happens to be Wake County.
+• Based on tax receipts, visitors spent $7.8 billion regionally in 2019 and nearly $6 billion in Mecklenburg County alone.
+The county leads the state in visitor spending by nearly 3.4 billion more than the next highest county, which happens to be Wake County.

 • One in every 9 employed people in Charlotte work in the hospitality and leisure sector.
-It makes up nearly 140,800 jobs regionally.
-Visitor spending supports approximately 67,710 of those hospitality and leisure jobs.
+It makes up more than 147,000 jobs regionally.
+Visitor spending directly supports nearly half of those hospitality and leisure jobs.

 • Without the economic activity that visitor spending creates, the city wouldn’t have been able to fund or create some of Charlotte’s most defining assets – BB&T Ballpark, the renovations at Bank of America Stadium, The Westin Charlotte, Charlotte Convention Center, Levine Center for the Arts, NASCAR Hall of Fame and much, much more.